jasonbayton/11ty/_src/projects/web-app-generator/index.md

 You fill out a form at [gen.bayton.org/webapp](https://gen.bayton.org/webapp/) and the server substitutes your values into an Android template, compiles, signs and returns the artefact in under a minute.

 Display mode, runtime permissions, theme colour, orientation and the finer behaviours are all configurable in the form.
 Signing is your choice: Bayton's certificate for the fastest path, your own keystore for full ownership, or a debug key for sideload testing.
-The build is accompanied by a source archive of the post-substitution Kotlin, XML and Gradle so you can audit exactly what was compiled or rebuild it locally.
+The build is accompanied by a source archive of the post-substitution Kotlin, XML and Gradle, plus an exported `web_app_config.json` so you can audit exactly what was compiled or rebuild it later under the same package name.

 ## Who is WEB APP GENERATOR for?